sebinbenjamin/node-aws-beanstalk-demo/README.md

 1. **Environment Creation**: Elastic Beanstalk creates an environment, which includes one or more EC2 instances to host your application.
 2. **Application Deployment**: The application is deployed to the EC2 instances in the environment.
 3. **Load Balancing and Auto Scaling**: Elastic Beanstalk automatically sets up load balancing and auto-scaling to ensure your application can handle varying amounts of traffic.
+In this particular example, we are just setting up a single instance.

 By using Elastic Beanstalk, you can focus on writing code and not worry about the underlying infrastructure, while still having full control over the AWS resources powering your application.